 - Arrange to meet with Deacon Coleman 8-12 months or more before you intend to get married.

 - Reserve the date with the Church (for this you will need to pay a $150 down-payment).

 - Deacon Coleman will help you to work through all the classes that you need to complete (Marriage Prep, NFP…)

 Marriage is an act of will that signifies and involves a mutual gift, which unites the spouses and binds them to their eventual souls, with whom they make up a sole family – a domestic church. – Pope John Paul II.

 Traditionally referred to as Extreme Unction or Last Rites, the Sacrament of the Anointing of the Sick was previously most commonly administered to the dying, for the remission of sins and the provision of spiritual strength and health.
 In modern times, however, its use has been expanded to all who are gravely ill or are about to undergo a serious operation, and the Church stresses a secondary effect of the sacrament: to help a person recover his health.
 Like Confession and Holy Communion, to which it is closely linked, the Sacrament of the Anointing of the Sick can be repeated as often as is necessary.

 SMALL COMMUNITIES / STUDY GROUPS

 SPANISH SMALL COMMUNITIES

 Weekly and Monthly small groups are available.

-Please call the Parish Office or click here to sign up.
+Please call the parish office to sign up.